DariaMartinovskaya/CI-CD-Docker-Jenkins/README.md

 ## Here are results of using Docker:

-How to configure Docker and build a project is described <a href="https://github.com/DariaMartinovskaya/CI-CD-Docker-Jenkins/blob/main/Docker.md">here</a>.
+How I configured Docker and built a project is described <a href="https://github.com/DariaMartinovskaya/CI-CD-Docker-Jenkins/blob/main/Docker.md">here</a>.

 # Jenkins